Dan-Viner/LinuxWS/Applications/README.md

 	sudo pacman -S texlive-most texlive-lang biber lyx

 For hebrew support install also the `culmus` package (available as an AUR package)

+**Note**: some applications were not available via my mirror so I had to update the mirror list with additional mirrors, and then all the packages were found